 They can fill a variety of visual content design needs, and they just might be the solution you’re looking for.
 Here’s what you need to know about using stock art, and where to source the highest quality artistic material.
 Read on to learn more about finding the perfect graphic and then head over to discover the types of illustrations and high resolution, quality textures we’re talking about on sites like Stock Photo Secrets.

 You’re likely already quite familiar with stock photography, which can be described as professional-looking photographs of fairly common scenes – such as nature, people, or events.
 The photographers who take these photographs place them on stock photo sites, where someone like you comes along and browses through a catalogue until the perfect image strikes their eye.

-When browsing stock illustrations, you might notice there are different types of curated artwork.
+When browsing these agencies with their thousands of images, you might notice there are different types of curated artwork.
 When searching for custom illustrations to use, the word “vector or vectors” is likely to pop up.
 There are some differences between standard stock illustrations and vector illustrations (aka clip art), with each format containing elements that are beneficial for different types of usages.

 The word vector is used to describe a style of illustration that is used and downloaded often in graphic design applications, for example, logo creation.
 Vector graphics are different in that they’re generally smaller, and modifiable.
 A vector illustration can be stretched, enlarged, broken apart and modified in just about any way imaginable to fit your commercial use needs.

 In contrast to this are other types of stock illustrations that might be described as high-quality drawings.
 They’re high resolution but have limitations on how you can use them.
 For example, you might be able to enlarge a stock illustration to use as a book cover or small poster, however, they might not transfer well to sizes larger than this.
 They also often come in PNG or JPG format and not in the EPS-Vector format after you download them.